SAS doctors acting up

 Remuneration when acting up

-If you are acting up as an associate specialist or consultant, you should receive an acting up allowance that would bring your rate of pay up to the rate of pay they would receive if it were a substantive position.
+If you are acting up as a specialist or consultant, you should receive an acting up allowance that would bring your rate of pay up to the rate of pay they would receive if it were a substantive position.

 The rate of allowance should be determined in accordance with the national TCS (terms and conditions of service).
 You should also be entitled to other benefits under those terms and conditions including, for example, a travelling allowance and additional SPA (supporting additional activities) time.